thien/spacebodies.cpp/Report/Report.md

 1. How does the scalability for very brief simulation runs depend on the total particle count?

+  The overhead involved in initiating a large number of particles for a set of parallel processors may take more time than the simulation itself.

 2. Calibrate Gustafson’s law to your setup and discuss the outcome.
 Take your considerations on the algorithm complexity into account.

+  Gusafson's Law:
+  Gustafson estimated the speedup S gained by using N processors (instead of just one) for a task with a serial fractions (which does not benefit from parallelism) as follows:
+  S=N+(1-N)s

 3. How does the parallel efficiency change over time if you study a long-running simulation?

+  There

 # Distributed Memory Simulation
 <!--